hedyhli/outline.nvim/README.md

 ## Default keymaps

 These mappings are active only for the outline window.

+You can open a floating window showing the following list of keymaps using the `?` key by default from the outline window.

 | Key        | Action                                             |
 | ---------- | -------------------------------------------------- |